 Through this reunion, they'll meet one of their father's lovers, and discover that they have a brother they didn't know about.
 Raymond & Ray, produced by Alfonso Cuarón, might take a spot on our list of the best Apple TV Plus movies list through sheer charisma.

-Watch on Apple TV Plus (opens in new tab) from October 21
+Watch on Apple TV Plus starting Friday (October 21)

 A strong week for documentary offerings concludes with Netflix's Descendant, which shines light on the story of the Clotilda: the final shop that smuggled stolen Africans to America.
 Told through the descendants of the stolen Africans, this documentary talks about the cover-up of the ship and how it was burned down to hide the secrets.
 But that's just the entry-point for the story.